billettg/npmhome/README.md

 ## Support

-Please log any issues [here](https://github.com/billettg/npmhome/issues).
+If you have any feedback, questions, or issues please log them [here](https://github.com/billettg/npmhome/issues).

 This project is currently under active development and I plan to implement features, and bug fix when I have time to do so.